osresearch/spacerocks2000/README.md

 Todo:

-* Satellites: prevent asteroids from destroying them
 * Scoring: points for smaller asteroids?
-* Delta-V: can the ship run out and require a resupply?
 * Joystick interface
 * Hyperspace? (and possible destruction)
 * Sound
 * Aliens
-* ICBM launches to be shot down

 Done: